faros-ai/faros-vscode-extension/README.md

 By deploying this extension to your engineers' machines, Faros will collect data on how often and how effectively auto-completion suggestions are used, offering valuable insights into how these tools are improving productivity and coding speed.

-# Installation
+# Installation and Setup
-1. Download and install the Faros AI VSCode Extension from the Visual Studio Code Marketplace.
+Download and install the Faros AI VSCode Extension from [the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=FarosAI.faros-vscode-extension) and then configure the extension:
-2. Configure the extension with your Faros AI API key, VCS UID, and VCS Email.
+* Open VSCode setting screen by hitting cmd+,
+* Enter 'Faros' in the search bar to get to Faros AI's extension settings
+* Enter your personal details in the `Vcs Name`, `Vcs Email`, and `Vcs Uid` fields
+* Configure how the extension will send data to Faros in one of two ways:
+  - Set a dedicated webhook url (see more on how to configure a webhook below)
+  - Set Faros API Key that the extension will use to directly post requests to Faros API

-3. Once installed, the extension will automatically begin collecting auto-completion event data.
+Once installed, the extension will automatically begin collecting auto-completion event data.

+## Setting up a dedicated webhook
+In Faros' workflows screen (Data control -> Workflows)...

 # How It Works
 Once installed, the VSCode extension integrates seamlessly with your developers' workflow.
 Auto-completion events are captured and securely sent to the Faros AI platform, where leaders can analyze the data to make informed decisions about engineering performance and tool adoption.